Pacific Collegiate School: Awards

 In 2006 PCS was named California Charter School of the Year by the Charter School Association.
 The class of 2006 includes 8 National Merit Finalists, and all of the students in this class were accepted at colleges.
 In 2006, PCS's AP World History program (directed by teacher Tara Firenzi) won an award for being the best AP World History program in the nation.

 U.S. News & World Report, which ranks high schools based primarily on AP enrollment, in its December 4, 2009, issue ranked PCS the #3 high school overall in the nation (behind Thomas Jefferson High School in Alexandria, Virginia and Oxford Academy in Cypress, California) and the #1 charter school in the nation.
 In 2017 PCS was named a California Gold Ribbon School by the California Department of Education, and ranked by U.S. News & World Report as the 2017 Top Public School in California and the No. 10 Public School in the nation.
 In May 2019, U.S. News & World Report ranked PCS the 44th best public school nationwide.

+Alumni

+There are some notable PCS alumni including, but not limited to: